 Please remember to include your Name, Date of birth, Address, Contact Number and the name of medication including the correct dosage you wish to order.

-You must be registered with us to make a prescription request
+You must be registered with us to make a prescription request.

 Ordering repeat prescriptions